 Be sure to follow these rules when giving rides in Seattle, King County, & Tacoma, and keep an eye on your email for important updates from Lyft.

-Seattle & King County regulations require that drivers:
+In addition to Lyft's mandatory break requirement, Seattle & King County regulations require that drivers:

 - Take a 10-hour break after being in driver mode for 12 total hours within a 15-hour period